thinkerino-ai/open-thinkerino/tests/proofs/ideas.md

 # Ideas

+- a proof must be **reproducible** by doing all of the following:
+    - checking its premises (if any)
+    - calling its inference step on the conclusion passing the premises as an "ad-hoc" KB
 - KnowledgeBase.prove:
     - returns a "proofset", which **can** be async
     - the proofset is in any case lazy
     - it exposes the __iter__ method
     - it exposes the __len__ method
     - can take additional hypotheses and prove within them (the good old A |- B)
+- KnowledgeBase.with_hypotheses:
+    - returns a new "temporary" knowledge base which contains all the hypotheses and has the original as a fallback
-- a prover can return:
+- a prover **function** can return:
     - True: the formula is proven to be True without any further substitution
     - False: the formula is proven to be False without any further substitution
     - None: the formula couldn't be proven either True or False by this prover